Voltage control and reactive power management: Need for voltage control

 Use of specialized voltage control devices in the grid also improves the power system stability by reducing the fluctuations of the rotor angle of a synchronous generator (that are caused by generators sourcing or sinking the reactive power).

 Power buses and systems that exhibit large changes in voltage when the reactive power conditions change are called weak systems, while the ones that have relatively smaller changes are strong (numerically, the strength is expressed as a short circuit ratio that is higher for the stronger systems).

 Absorption and production of reactive power

-Devices absorb reactive energy if they have lagging power factor (are inductor-like) and produce reactive energy if they have a leading power factor (are capacitor-like).
+Electric loads absorb reactive energy if they have lagging power factor (are inductor-like) and produce reactive energy if they have a leading power factor (are capacitor-like).
+For generator the definition of the current direction is reversed, thus leading generator will absorb reactive power, and lagging will produce it.
+Due to possible − purely definitional − confusion, it might be convenient to avoid leading/lagging terminology when discussing the production/absorption of the reactive power.